 This new workflow has been a lot of fun because it allows you to make as many JPEGs as you want out of the single RAW and you can tweak everything from the film simulator, highlights and shadows, sharpness, colors or even doing some push and pull processing.

 Here are some samples of JPEG I’ve made that are SOOC (straight out of camera) with no other post-work on them.
 Including the one above.

 Solvang – X100T

-The weather was doing a lot for me here but it still is a testimony to how great and unique the in-camera colors can be when shooting with Fujifilm and what you can very simply do with the tools provided (no I am not affiliated with Fujifilm).
+The weather was doing a lot for me here but it still is a testimony to how great and unique the in-camera colors can be when shooting with Fujifilm and what you can very simply do with the tools provided.
 In the future who knows, we’ll probably be able to install Photoshop into our cameras.
 But until then, this is a lot of fun and I hope Fujifilm continues to develop and enhance this feature over the years.

 For the color photos here I used Velvia or Provia.
 For the black and white I believe they were B&W+R. I usually max sharpness and add some softness to the highlights and make the shadows a little bit harder.

 |**This website contains affiliate links.
 We will earn a small commission on purchases made through these links.
 Some of the links used in these articles will direct you to Amazon.
 As an Amazon Associate, I earn from qualifying purchases.